django-graph-api/django-graph-api/docs/getting_started.rst

     ]

 This url will act as both the GraphQL endpoint to send AJAX requests too, and be the url that allows you to access the GraphiQL (graphical) application.

+GraphiQL allows you to run queries against your API and see the results immediately.

 .. _repo: https://github.com/melinath/django-graph-api